yashmadan123/mslearn-openai/Instructions/Labs/03-prompt-engineering.md

 ### Task 6: Run your application

-Now that your app has been configured, run it to send your request to your model and observe the response.
-You'll notice the only difference between the different options is the content of the prompt, all other parameters (such as token count and temperature) remain the same for each request.
+In this task, you will run your configured app to send a request to your model and observe the response.
+You'll notice that the only difference between the options is the content of the prompt, while all other parameters (such as token count and temperature) remain consistent across requests.

 1. In the folder of your preferred language, open `system.txt` in Visual Studio Code.
 For each of the interations, you'll enter the **System message** in this file and save it.
 Each iteration will pause first for you to change the system message.